rsdoiel/antenna/archives/2025/science_and_technology_2025.07.md

 date: 2025-02-21, updated: 2025-02-21, from: The Register (UK I.T.
 News)

-<h4>An inside tale: Probation extended, tenure revoked, a scramble to merge research portfolios, and more</h4> <p><strong>Feature</strong>  With the National Science Foundation cutting staff to comply with President Trump&#39;s order for sweeping federal government layoffs, concerns are growing over the impact on America&#39;s role in scientific and technological research. …</p>
+<h4>An inside tale: Probation extended, tenure revoked, a scramble to merge research portfolios, and more</h4> <p><strong>Feature</strong>  With the National Science Foundation cutting staff to comply with President Trump&#39;s order for sweeping federal government layoffs, concerns are growing over the impact of these layoffs on America&#39;s role in scientific and technological research. …</p>

 <br>